holoviz/panel/doc/tutorials/basic/pn_panel.md

 ```

 :::{note}
-We add `.servable()` to the component to add it to the app served by `panel serve app.py --autoreload`.
+We add `.servable()` to the component to add it to the app served by `panel serve app.py --dev`.
 Adding `.servable()` is not needed to display the component in a notebook.
 :::

 `pn.panel` uses a *heuristic* algorithm to determine how to best display the `object`.
 To make this very explicit, we will `print` the component in all the examples below.